Gedson Fernandes: Tottenham close to 18-month loan deal for Benfica midfielder

 Midfielder chooses Tottenham over West Ham after both clubs agreed deal with Benfica

-Benfica midfielder Gedson Fernandes is close to joining Tottenham on an 18-month loan deal, after choosing the club over London rivals West Ham.
+Gedson Fernandes is expected to arrive at Tottenham's training ground on Monday ahead of completing an 18-month loan deal from Benfica.

-The 21-year-old, who has two senior caps for Portugal, is expected to fly into the UK next week to finalise the deal.

-Benfica agreed deals with both Tottenham and West Ham but Fernandes is believed to have opted to sign for Spurs, who are managed by fellow Portuguese Jose Mourinho.
+Benfica agreed deals with both Tottenham and West Ham but Fernandes has opted to sign for Spurs, who are managed by fellow Portuguese Jose Mourinho.

+Spurs will have an option to buy Fernandes for 65m euros (£56m), after Benfica accepted a higher loan fee for the 21-year-old.

+Personal terms between the player and club are not expected to be a problem.

-Tottenham want to sign a midfielder following the injury to Moussa Sissoko, who has been sidelined for three months after undergoing surgery to the medial collateral ligament in his right knee last week.
+Tottenham want to sign a midfielder following the injury to Moussa Sissoko, who has been sidelined for three months after undergoing surgery to the medial collateral ligament in his right knee.

 Chelsea have also been interested in signing Fernandes and offered an 18-month loan deal with an obligation to buy for £55m, provided the player features in at least half of the games during the loan spell.